CanDIG/clinical_ETL_code/mappings.py.md

 single_val(data_values)
 ```

-Return the input as a single value.
+Parse a values dict and return the input as a single value.